• Home /

 Freddie Mac and FHA include similar language in their rule books.
 In April 2022, via Executive Order, the White House instructed the USDA and VA to ignore medical debts.

-Note: Non-government mortgage programs, including jumbo loans and other niche products, may treat medical debt and collections negatively, so check with your lender before proceeding, or ask us in the chat.
+Note: Non-government mortgage programs, including jumbo loans and other niche products, may treat medical debt and collections negatively, so check with your lender before proceeding.

 How Does Your Credit Score Affect Buying a Home?